symfony/symfony-docs/cookbook/logging/monolog_console.rst

 How to Configure Monolog to Display Console Messages
 ====================================================

-.. versionadded:: 2.3
+.. versionadded:: 2.4
-    This feature was introduced to the MonologBundle in version 2.4, which was first packaged with Symfony at version 2.4 (but compatible with Symfony 2.3).
+    This feature was introduced to the MonologBridge in Symfony 2.4.

-It is possible to use the console to print messages for certain :ref:`verbosity-levels` using the :class:`Symfony\\Component\\Console\\Output\\OutputInterface` instance that is passed when a command gets executed.
+It is possible to use the console to print messages for certain :ref:`verbosity levels <verbosity-levels>` using the :class:`Symfony\\Component\\Console\\Output\\OutputInterface` instance that is passed when a command gets executed.

 When a lot of logging has to happen, it's cumbersome to print information depending on the verbosity settings (``-v``, ``-vv``, ``-vvv``) because the